WRITERS JOINING THE FESTIVAL IN 2024

 Linda Lowen

-This is Linda’s Fourth Festival as a participating writer and she will be offering the Writing Workshop, “Hook & Retain Online Readers".
+This is Linda’s Fifth Festival as a participating writer and she will be offering the Writing Workshop “UNDERSTANDING WHAT “THEY” ARE LOOKING FOR: Publishing From the Other Side of the Equation”.

 Photo Courtesy of Danielle Tait